mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 So you have to deal with a puppet in toilet paper, but toilet paper is not a real puppet you are dealing with.
 So toilet paper must be something you install your spirit into.
 At that time, toilet paper as a puppet really acts [on] the stage.
 That is called *beauty of the puppet show*.

-That’s why Dogen Zenji always [talks about] not only doing zazen but everyday life, how to deal with everyday life.
+That’s why Dōgen Zenji always [talks about] not only doing zazen but everyday life, how to deal with everyday life.

 #### 2 - 12:28

 So while I [was] in Japan, [and] after coming back from Japan, I have to think [about] Buddhism in the United States again and again.
 I don’t know what to do; I cannot find *yet* [a] concrete aspect how to deal with [it].
 But what I can tell you is, the Buddhism in the United States in Japan, which is always used for the sake of [attempting to satisfy] human desires – that’s why it’s growing big.
 But I don’t know if it is good or not.
 It’s really questionable.

-That’s why Dogen Zenji [says] *bendo* mustn’t be seen in terms of life and death, your life and death must be seen in terms of *bendo*.
+That’s why Dōgen Zenji [says] *bendo* mustn’t be seen in terms of life and death, your life and death must be seen in terms of *bendo*.
 So Buddhism mustn’t be seen in terms of life and death.
 Life and death must be seen in terms of [the] buddha way; perfect harmony.
 At that time, we have to consider Buddhist practice more seriously.
 So far, we haven’t considered Buddhist practice seriously, as a whole.

 For instance, becoming a priest, or lay Buddhist: it’s questionable, anyway.
 We don’t know what to do, but I have to think about this.
 What’s the difference between becoming a priest or not becoming a priest?